georgeanndata/georgeann-data-projects.github.io/_posts/insurance_fraud_detection.md

 **Accuracy Score** - The percentage of all predictions that were correct.

-The Accuracy Score went down slightly from 80.25 to 78.99%.
+The accuracy score went down slightly from 80.25 to 78.99%.
 If it were not for the fact of the data being imbalanced, those score would indicate a good model.
+Actually any accuracy score between 70-80% is considered good and between 80-90% is considered excellent.
+We are on the cusp of being excellent, the story of my life. :)

 **Precision** -
-Of all the claims that were predicted as fraud, how many were actually fraud? of all the ones that we predicted as fraud, how many actuall were fraud. so if we predicted there were 10, what were the really?

-A precision score of 100 is optimal.
-The precision is intuitively the ability of the classifier not to label as positive a sample that is negative.
-To not errorneously lable a negative as a positive.

-The best value is 1 and the worst value is 0.
+The precision score of a model is a score given for how well the model did on predicting classes correctly.
+Using this project as an example, the calculation would be take the total number of correctly predicted fraud claims (the number of times the model predicted a fraud as a fraud) and divide it by the total number of correctly predicted frauds (the number of times the model predicted a fraud as a fraud) + the total number of correctly predicted non-frauds (the number of times the model predicted a non-fraud as a non-fraud).

+Just like in school, a score (grade) of 100 is optimal, but if not, the closer to 100 the better, the closer to 0 the worst.

+Precision is the ratio of correctly predicted positive observations to the total predicted positive observations.

 **Recall** -
+A recall score is the converse of precision and if you add to the two together they equal (or should) 100%.
+The recall score is how well the model did in labeling fraud claims as fraud.
+Again using this project as an example, you would take the total number of correctly predicted fraud claims (the number of times the model predicted a fraud as a fraud) and divide it by the total number of correctly predicted frauds (the number of times the model predicted a fraud as a fraud) + the total number of incorrectly predicted non-frauds (the number of times the model predicted a non-fraud as a fraud).

 Of all actual fraud claims, how many did we accurately predict as fraud.

 Look at the actual fraud claims what is the percentage of and tell me how many I accurately predicted as fraud.